About the NCCA

 Only after successful completion of this course may the applicant become a fully accredited member of the NCCA and be eligible to add the coveted logo to their company name.

-In addition to the compulsory training, a series of advanced courses, workshops, branch meetings, technical roadshows and other events have been designed to keep experienced members up to date with the increasingly sophisticated science of cleaning.
-These, along with an annual conference, bi-annual exhibition and monthly magazine, help to keep members up to date with the latest advances in all areas related to their field.
+In addition to the compulsory training, a series of advanced courses, technical days, tours and other events have been designed to keep experienced members up to date with the increasingly sophisticated science of cleaning.
+These, along with an annual industry event/exhibition and monthly magazine, help to keep members up to date with the latest advances in all areas related to their field.